Give an hour, transform a life....your time can change lives!

 Free Arts for Abused Children of Arizona

-Since 1993, Free Arts is the only nonprofit organization in Arizona delivering creative and therapeutic arts programs to vulnerable children, ages 3 to 21 years.
-Free Arts offers four distinct programs and serves more than 6,000 children annually; since our inception year, we have helped more than 80,000 vulnerable children and youth.
-Our partnerships include 32 nonprofit human services agencies that span 100+ sites across the county, inclusive of residential treatment facilities, crisis shelters and group homes.
-The staff and dedicated adult volunteer mentors are proud of a nearly twenty year history that has consistently and compassionately provided high-quality programs that result in changed lives for abused and neglected children and youth.
+Free Arts for Abused Children of Arizona is the only nonprofit organization in Arizona delivering creative and therapeutic arts programs to abused and homeless children, ages 3 to 21 years.
+Established in 1993, Free Arts offers four distinct programs and serves more than 8,000 children annually.
+We partner with 32 child welfare agencies, spanning 100 + sites throughout Maricopa County, including group homes, crisis shelters, residential treatment facilities, and unaccompanied minor programs.
+Since our inception we have provided creative healing services to more than 95,000 youth.
+The dedicated adult volunteers and employees of Free Arts are proud of our twenty-one year history of consistently and compassionately providing quality programs that result in changed lives for vulnerable and neglected children in our community.